ParkerGits/skill-recordings-hooks-documentation/README.md

 - `correct` *(string[] | string, optional)*: a string or array of strings representing correct the answer(s) to the question.
 - `answer` *(string, optional)*: text to display once the question has been answered.
 - `choices` *({answer: string; label: string}[], optional)*: an array of all possible answer choices for a multiple choice question.

+## use-purchased-bundle.tsx

+### usePurchasedBundle(bundles: SellableResource[]): SellableResource | undefined

+Grabs the user's sitePurchases and authToken from the `useViewer()` context hook.
+Searches the bundles argument for the bundle that the user has purchased (if one has been purchased) and fetches data about that bundle.
+This bundle data is returned if the user has a defined authToken and has purchased a bundle with a defined URL.
+Returns undefined otherwise.